 Continue with that teacher or try someone else.

 For students who have played an instrument prior to our lessons, I try and shape a curriculum entirely based upon the specific goals of the student, and I rarely use text books although I use a lot of exercises and educational material when appropriate.
-Most of the curriculum is made up of learning songs and transcribing solos to increase a students vocabulary.
-For students with no prior music experience I use text books, and exercises to strengthen a students motor skills, expose them to musical ideas, and give them a foundation for basic theory.
+I feel learning to play and transcribe songs and solos to increase a students self reliance and confidence is my most important job.
+Most students come to me looking for structure so I try and provide a clear path to their goals.
+For students with no prior music experience I use text books, and exercises to strengthen their technique, expose them to musical ideas, and give them a foundation for basic theory.
 After that is accomplished I move into a curriculum that is more personal to their specific goals.

 Since We Started